 International student applicants should complete their application several months in advance of the desired date of enrollment to allow sufficient time for review of application materials.

-International applicants also have the responsibility before entering the United States to attend a Student and Exchange Visitor Information System (SEVIS) certified school.
+International applicants also have other responsibilities and requirements before entering the United States to attend a Student and Exchange Visitor Information System (SEVIS) certified school.
 NMC does not issue I-20 student visas for online programs.

 Other criteria include: